HomeDing/homeding.github.io/concepts/paper03.md

 ## Consuming internet based services

 There are services on the internet that offer interesting data or services that can be consumed by calling the external website.
 These services sometimes require a registration to get an access key but still are called without using an inbound communication and open incoming boards.

 In contrast to actions where changes are dispatched using actions to the receiving elements the information must be polled from the service provider on the internet.

 The `HttpClientElement` takes this role and instead of retrieving sensor values it issues a http-get request to a specific host with a specific url.

 Implementing a specific service can now be done using this base class like implementing the `WeatherFeedElement` that can retrieve weather from openweathermap.org.

-## The Life Cycle of the Board and Elements
+## The Lifecycle of the Board and Elements

 The implementation of the Board class is the part of the HomeDing Library that organizes all created Elements and dispatches the actions.

 ### Initialization Phase